toutjavascript/infollama-proxy/README.md

-# InfoLlama Proxy
+# Infollama Proxy

-InfoLlama is a Python script that manage a proxy to Ollama.
+Infollama is a Python script that manages a token protection proxy for Ollama.

-InfoLlama also retrieves and displays usefull details about Ollama server (models, running models, size, ram usage, ...) and some hardware informations.
+Infollama also retrieves and displays usefull details about Ollama server (models, running models, size, ram usage, ...) and hardware informations, especially RAM and VRAM.

 ## WARNING

 Very first pre alpha release shared to debug and test on various devices.
 Please report any issues or bugs you encounter during testing.
+You can share your ideas and needs.

 ## Features

-- Run a proxy protected with tokens to access to Ollama server API, on localhost, LAN and WAN
+- Run a proxy to access your Ollama API server, on localhost, LAN and WAN
-- Retrieve and display the list of runinng and avaiable models from Ollama server.
+- Protect your Ollama server with one token by user or usage
-- Display usefull details about Ollama server (models, running models, size, ram usage, ...) and some hardware informations.
+- Display usefull details about Ollama server (models, running models, size) and hardware device informations (CPU, GPUS, RAM and VRAM usage).
+- Log Ollama API calls in a log file (as an HTTP log file type) with different levels: NONE, ERROR_ONLY, INFO, and ALL, including the full JSON request

 ## Requirements

 - Python 3.11 or higher
 - Ollama server running on your local machine
-- Tested on Windows 10/11, macOS with Mx Silicon Chip
+- Tested on Windows 10/11, macOS with Mx Silicon Chip (need to be tested on Linux)

 ## Installation